 “I’m not acting as your messenger!”
 I shouted.
 “Forget it!”

 “Well, that’s disappointing.
 I thought Brian and I would be able to have some fun without actually disobeying my dad.
 He said you’d have to be in here, and being in my bed between me and Brian is as ‘in here’ as you can get.
-Also, he said he didn’t want me and Brian doing any hanky-panky, and it seems to me with you in the middle you’re the one who’d actually be handling it, doing the hanky-panky.”
+Also, he said he didn’t want me and Brian doing any hanky-panky, and it seems to me with you in the middle you’re the one who’d actually be handling it, doing both the hanky part and the panky part.”

 “Numbers three and four seem to me to be the same thing,” Brian said.